Pave the Way to a Great Impression

 “The decorative paving systems we use are durable and practical,” says Scott Creasy of Sleepy Hollow Associates.
 His company performs the patented StreetPrint technique here in Central Virginia.
 “The installation process is fast and efficient…by being easy to install and having low maintenance, our systems save you money over the long run.”

 To apply, the asphalt is slowly heated to the preferred temperature, then the desired template is pressed into the softened asphalt by a plate compactor.
-Next, contractors apply a water-based, environmentally friendly product that combines proprietary polymer technology to achieve an exceptional combination of durability and natural appearance.
+Next, a professional paving contractor applies a water-based, environmentally friendly product that combines proprietary polymer technology to achieve an exceptional combination of durability and natural appearance.
 The cost to install varies depending on the type of project (low traffic versus high traffic), size of the project, and the color(s), pattern and trim package chosen.
 Twenty-four hours is needed for the coating to cure, but the pattern will last as long as the asphalt does.
+Regular asphalt maintenance is essential to keeping the surface durable and ensuring its longevity and quality.

 These coatings are designed to wear with the grace and realism common to concrete brick pavers.
 As with all decorative paving systems, Creasy says there will be some wear over time.
 “As long as the asphalt used has sufficient strength to resist pattern fading, the StreetPrint application can be made to look new by simply re-applying a fresh coat of StreetBond,” says Creasy.
 “The cost of reapplying the StreetBond coating is significantly less than the cost of the initial application.”